Hridoyer Bandhon: Plot

-Sagarika (Shabnur) is a girl that hails from an extremely rich and influential family.
-Her father Raihan Chowdhury (Wasimul Bari Rajib) is a renowned businessman and has many dreams for his daughter.
-But Sagarika is in love with Raju (Amin Khan) who is very poor and often cannot even afford to clothe himself properly.
-Raju also loves Sagarika and wants to marry her so he has to meet her father.
+Sagarika comes from an extremely wealthy and influential family.
+Her father, Raihan Chowdhury, is a successful businessman who has high hopes for her.
+However, Sagarika is in love with Raju, who is very poor and often can't afford to dress well.
+Raju loves Sagarika too and wants to marry her, so he must meet her father.

-When Sagarika puts forward to her parents the proposal of marrying Raju she is rebuked and meets an outright refusal, as they could not accept Raju.
-Moreover, her parents have chosen for her a wealthy suitor from Chittagong.
-Not wanting to hurt her parents Sagarika finally gives in to their wishes and marries Akash (Riaz) who her parents believe will be a perfect match for her.
+When Sagarika suggests marrying Raju to her parents, they are furious and refuse outright because they cannot accept him.
+Moreover, they have chosen a wealthy suitor from Chittagong for her.
+Not wanting to hurt her parents, Sagarika agrees to marry Akash, whom they believe to be a perfect match for her.

-Akash is a man of great ideals, who believes in giving a rightful place to his wife and respects her sensibilities.
-But, despite this he is unable to win Sagarika's love at first and their marriage remains on the edge.
-However, after seeing the magnanimity of her husband's heart in forgiving and accepting her, she realises she has fallen in love with him.
+Akash is a principled man who believes in treating his wife with respect and honouring her sensibilities.
+Nevertheless, he is initially unable to win Sagarika's love, and their marriage is on the brink of collapse.
+However, after witnessing her husband's magnanimity in forgiving and accepting her, Sagarika realises that she has fallen in love with him.

-For three years Sagarika leads a life of bliss and becomes an ideal wife.
-But suddenly on their 3rd wedding anniversary party, Raju returns and is intentional on winning Sagarika back.
-Raju is now a wealthy businessman and now Sagarika finds herself on the crossroads where she has to fight for her husband with her former lover.
-But Sagarika is now in love with her husband and has no wish to return to her former love.
-When Raju realises she has no wish to return to him, he is intentional on ruining her life.
-But the truth wins in the end when Sagarika tells Raju she is pregnant with Akash's child.
-Raju realises his folly and accepts his friend and business partner Mitali (Keya) as his life partner as she secretly loved him.
+She then leads a blissful life as an ideal wife for three years.
+But on their third wedding anniversary, Raju returns with the intention of winning Sagarika back.
+He is now a wealthy businessman and Sagarika finds herself torn between her husband and her former lover.
+However, she is now in love with her husband and has no wish to return to Raju.
+When Raju realises that she does not want to return to him, he becomes intent on ruining her life.
+Ultimately, though, the truth prevails when Sagarika reveals to Raju that she is pregnant with Akash's child.
+Raju realises his folly and accepts Mitali, his friend and business partner, into his life as she has secretly loved him all along.